soderlind/lorem-shortcode/readme.txt

 === lorem shortcode ===
 Contributors: PerS
 Donate link: http://soderlind.no/donate/
-Tags: lorem ipsum, dummy text, shortcode
-Requires at least: 2.8.6
+Tags: lorem ipsum, dummy text, dummy image, shortcode Requires at least: 2.8.6
-Tested up to: 3.0.2
+Tested up to: 3.0.4
 Stable tag: trunk

-The lorem shortcode for WordPress plugin adds a new shortcode to WordPress, the [lorem] shortcode.
+The plugin contains two shortcodes, lorem and loremimage, the loremimage shortcode can be nested in the lorem shortcode.

 == Description ==

-The shortcode generates dummy text when needed.
-Use shortcode `[lorem]` to generate 5 paragraphs with 3 lines in each ,or `[lorem p="4" l="5"]`, p = number of paragraphs and l = number of lines per paragraph
+The plugin contains two shortcodes, `[lorem]` and `[loremimage]`, the `[loremimage]` shortcode can be nested in the `[lorem]` shortcode.
+The shortcodes generates dummy text and image when needed.

+= Usage =
+Add the `[lorem]` and/or `[loremimage]` shortcode to a post or page

+= Parameters, all are optional =

+`[lorem]`

+* p="3" Number of paragraphs.
+Default is 5
+* l="7", Number of lines per paragraph.
+Default is 3
+* align="right" This tells how you'd like to allign a nested shortcode.
+There are two alternatives, left or right.
+Default is right

+`[loremimage]`

+The loremimage is created using [http://dummyimage.com/](http://dummyimage.com/), and hence the shortcode supports the same parameters as [http://dummyimage.com/](http://dummyimage.com/).

+* size="400x400" Image size.
+Default is 300x200
+* text="lorem ipsum" Default is empty
+* fgcolor="fff" Image foreground color.
+Default is "ccc"
+* bgcolor="ccc" Image foreground color.
+Default is  "eee"
+* format="png", Image format.
+Default is "png"

+I've added two additional parameters/values

+* size="thumb" This will create a thumbnail, size based on your WordPress image settings.
+The thumb links to another image and support Lightbox et al (has attribute `rel="lightbox[lorem]"`).
+* style="padding:5px;" Adds a style to the loremimage.
+Default is empty

+= Example =

+`
+[lorem p="1" l="20"]
+    [loremimage size="300x300" style="padding:5px;"]
+[/lorem]
+`

 == Installation ==